MightyAcornDigital/vpc-secure-access-poc/README.md

 5. Once logged in, you can use the AppStream instance.
 6. You can see that the Postgres hostname is resolved, but the connection is refused.

+Pros:
+* No need to install anything on the client.
+* Strict controls on copy/paste and file transfer.

+Cons:
+* Yet another auth layer/user management spot.
+* Might need to roll our own images to get the software we want.

 ### Using the Jump instance:

 ```shell